Alternate Nostril Breathing

 More yoga poses to discover

-Alternate Nostril Breathing (Nadi Shodhana Pranayama in Sanskrit) is a beginner yoga pose that belongs to the breathing exercises categories.
+Alternate Nostril Breathing (Nadi Shodhana Pranayama in Sanskrit) is a beginner yoga pose that belongs to the breathing exercises category.
 This asana targets abs and chest.
-Alternate nostril breathing stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+Alternate nostril breathing cleanses respiratory system, balances left and right brain; strengthens respiratory muscles and also relieves stress and anxiety, calms mind, develops concentration.
 Refer to the illustration and instructions above for how to perform this posture correctly.
 Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
 Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.